England’s Bath and York

 The Yorkshire Museum — actually built into the ruins of the abbey — tells the story of life here for the monks, how that all ended, and much more.

-The ancient Roman collection includes slice of life exhibits from cult figurines to the skull of a man killed by a sword blow to the head — making it graphically clear that the struggle between Romans and barbarians was a violent one.
-This fine 8th century Anglo-Saxon helmet shows a bit of barbarian refinement.
-And they wore some pretty decent shoes and actually combed their hair.
+The ancient-Roman collection includes slice-of-life exhibits from cult figurines to the skull of a man killed by a sword blow to the head — making it graphically clear that the struggle between Romans and barbarians was a violent one.
+This fine eighth-century Anglo-Saxon helmet shows a bit of barbarian refinement.
+And those Vikings — they wore some pretty decent shoes and actually combed their hair.

 For something a little weightier, visit York's National Railway Museum.
 Showing two centuries of British railroad history, it claims to be the biggest and best railroad museum anywhere.

-York has all these historic trains because it's long been the hub of train transportation for northern England.
-It still is today and it's time to travel on.
-I hope you've enjoyed our look at two great cities — Bath and York.
+York has all these great historic trains because it's long been the hub of train transportation for northern England.
+It still is today and it's time for us to travel on.
+I hope you enjoyed our look at two great cities — Bath and York.
 I'm Rick Steves.
-Until next time, keep on traveling.
+Until next time, keep on travelin'.
 Cheerio.

 Clips